wthoma22/rails_engine/README.md

 # Rails Engine - An Internal API

-This project was designed to mimic a sales data API, where you can query merchants, customers, invoices, transactions, and their associations.
+This project was designed to mimic a sales data API, where you can query merchants, customers, invoices, transactions, items, and their associations.

 To interact with the API: